sous-chefs/aws/README.md

 ### ebs_raid.rb

 Manage Elastic Block Store (EBS) raid devices with this resource.
+This resource is linux specific and creates a mdadm array using EBS volumes.

 #### Actions: